 God describes Muhammad (Peace be upon him) in the Quran by saying:

-During a campaign, Prophet Muhammad (ﷺ) took rest under a shady tree.
+Jabir bin ‘Abdullah, one of the disciples of Prophet Muhammad ﷺ said: We accompanied Messenger of Allah in the campaign of Dhat-ur-Riqa`.
+We left Messenger of Allah to take rest under a shady tree.
 One of the polytheists came to him.
-The sword of Messenger of Allah (ﷺ) was hanging on a tree.
+The sword of Messenger of Allah was hanging on a tree.
 He drew it and said: “Are you afraid of me?”

 Then he said: “Who will then protect you from me?”

 As soon as he said this, the sword fell down from his hand and Messenger of Allah catching the sword, asked him, “Who will protect you from me.”

 Messenger of Allah said, “On condition you testify that there is none worthy of worship but Allah and that I am His Messenger.”

 He said, “No, but I promise you that I shall not fight against you, nor shall I be with those who fight with you”.

 The Prophet let him go.
 He then went back to his companions and said:

 “I have come to you from one of the best of mankind”.

 Although the pagans of Mecca kept on harming him, he didn’t ask God to destroy them, but he kept on praying for them as he wanted them to be really saved.
 One of the disciples of Prophet Muhammad ﷺ says: